YoshiyukiKono/cloudera-demo-env/docs/cdsw-demo.md

     - Email:  (anything)
     - Password: (anything)

 3. After logging in, authenticate against your cluster’s Kerberos KDC by going to the top-right dropdown menu and clicking **Settings** -> **Hadoop Authentication**.
-You can use the prepared principals `user1@HADOOP` and so on.
-Please read the following "Users and Authentication" section.
+You can use the prepared principals `user<N>@HADOOP`.
+Please read the following "User and Authentication" section of README.
+In case you use `user1`:

     - Principal: user1@HADOOP
     - Password: user1

 ### Unsecure Cluster
 1. Access to CDSW from browser.
 2. Click "**Sign Up for a New Account**" and create a new account.
 This username *DOES* relate to existing OS users.
+In case you use `user1`:

     - Full Name: (anything)
     - Username: user1